 Add the rest of your toppings.
 I like to add the pepperoni first and fill in the gaps with the mushrooms and olives.

-I’ve found that culinary scissors are the best way to cut a pizza.
-You get a much cleaner slice.
-But either way you slice it, this homemade pizza dough makes the best pizza!
+I’ve found that culinary scissors are the best way to cut a pizza because you get a much cleaner slice.

 Some of the items used in this post are available at my Amazon Affiliate Store.